coll254-strath/Apex-Finance-API/README.md

-Copy and paste this into your terminal: bashcurl https://apex-finance-api-production.up.railway.app/health Expected Result: json{
+Copy and paste this into your browser/postman:

+bashcurl https://apex-finance-api-production.up.railway.app/health
+Expected Result:
+    json{
           "status": "healthy",
           "database": "connected"
         }
 ✅ If you see this, the API is working!